Why You Should Implement OT Cybersecurity Best Practices

 Why Cyber Risk to OT Systems is Increasing

-Often, many organizations use VPNs for privileged remote worker or vendor access, but this is an inappropriate and insecure VPN use case as VPNs lack granular access controls and cannot perform session monitoring or management.
-While VPNs can provide a secure tunnel from one location to another, the access permitted by a VPN is unrestricted—which is completely unjustifiable for any sensitive environment, let alone OT systems.
-Of all users, privileged users—whether employee or vendor—pose the most risk as the attacker can ride on whatever privileges the worker has to move laterally from the IT network to the OT and ICS system on the production floor.
-Once in the ICS network, hackers can potentially monitor and manipulate operational components, including reading commands or changing parameters, which can cause dangerous conditions to the environment, jeopardize the safety of plant personnel or the community, and potentially cause monetary loss due to shut down or a disruption in production.
+Organizations commonly use VPNs for privileged remote worker or vendor access, but VPNs lack granular access controls and cannot perform session monitoring or management, so this is a risky, and inappropriate VPN use case.
+While VPNs can provide a secure tunnel from one location to another, the access permitted by a VPN is unrestricted—which is dangerous for any sensitive environment, let alone OT systems.

+Privileged users—whether employee or vendor—pose the most risk as an attacker can ride on whatever privileges the worker has to execute lateral movement from the IT network to the OT and ICS system on the production floor.
+Once in the ICS network, hackers can potentially monitor and manipulate operational components.
+Such alterations can cause dangerous conditions to the environment, jeopardize the safety of plant personnel or the community, and potentially cause monetary loss due to shut down or a disruption in production.

-4 OT Cybersecurity Best Practices
+4 OT Security Best Practices

 Here are four best practices for protecting Operation Technology environments from cyberthreats: